Dynamic Columns

 3. Visibility flag

-The visibility flag can have values:
+The visibility flag can take the following values:

-• 0 to hide the column
+• 0: Hide the column

-• 1 to show the column
+• 1: Show the column